Dental Practice May Offer a Solution for Chronic Headaches and Migraines

 What is oral appliance therapy?

-Drs.
-Keri Smith and David Hiebert describe oral appliance therapy as a treatment option for those who deal with chronic headaches and migraines.
+Dr. Keri Smith describe oral appliance therapy as a treatment option for those who deal with chronic headaches and migraines.
 Many times, these conditions may be caused by tension into the jaw joint, typically referred to as a condition called temporomandibular joint disorder.
 It may also be caused by clenching and grinding that occur during the night, called bruxism.
 Some patients deal with both conditions, which can cause great stress on the jaw joint and on the teeth.
 In fact, the condition is sometimes diagnosed when the dentist notices unexpected wear and tear of the natural tooth enamel and restorations such as crowns, veneers, and bridges.

 Oral appliances are fabricated with quality plastic that is used to create a mouth guard that fits precisely into the patient’s mouth.
 It covers the dental arch and helps ease tension in the jaw joint.
 For patients who have bruxism, it also offers a layer of protection against damage that can affect the natural teeth and dental restorations.
 This cushion can not only save patients a lot of money in restorative dentistry, but it can also relieve tension in the jaw joint that can lead to chronic pain in the neck, head, and even down to the shoulders.
 Our professionals welcome patients for an evaluation to find out if oral appliance therapy can assist them.